Is the budget decided democratically?

 - there are around 60,000 EU civil servants and other staff, who serve some 500 million Europeans (and countless others around the world).

-- by comparison, the city of Vienna employs 65,000 people, and the French Finance Ministry has around 140,000 staff.
+- by comparison, the French Finance Ministry has around 140,000 staff.

 The EU spends less than 7% of its annual budget on administration.
 This includes staff salaries and pensions, schools for children of staff members, buildings, etc.